TheMisinformationGame/MisinformationGame/docs/Home.md

 {:#docs}

 The Misinformation Game has extensive documentation to help you use the tool.
-This documentation ranges from high-level guides on the use of the Misinformation Game, to reference guides for configuring studies and using their results.
+This documentation ranges from high-level guides on the use of The Misinformation Game, to reference guides for configuring studies and interpreting their results.

-Some highlights from our documentation:
+Some highlights from the documentation:

-- [Getting Started Guide](/GettingStarted) - A guide to create your first study using the Misinformation Game.
+- [Our Paper](https://psyarxiv.com/628wc/) - An in-depth introduction to the tool, alongside results from two validation studies.
-- [Study Configuration](/StudyConfiguration) - A reference guide for creating your own study.
+- [Getting Started Guide](/GettingStarted) - A guide to create your first study using The Misinformation Game.
-- [Results](/Results) - A reference guide on the results that are recorded by the game.
+- [Results](/Results) - A reference guide on the results that are recorded by The Misinformation Game.
 - [About](/About) - A description of the history behind the development of this tool.

 <div class="call-to-action-container">
     <a href="/DocumentationIndex" class="call-to-action-button">